-Most people understand the concept of evaporation, if only a basic level.
-Liquid will dry up eventually, and its molecules will return to the air in gas form.
+Most people understand the concept of evaporation if only a basic level.
+The liquid will dry up eventually, and its molecules will return to the air in gas form.
 However, not all people understand that this method can be the answer to their rising energy costs.

 A Phase Change

 Anytime a liquid changes into a gas, it absorbs heat.
 This is technically true for every liquid, but evaporative cooling works best with water.
 Everyone is familiar with how liquid cools us down, even if they would not call it by its scientific name of “latent heat of evaporation or vaporization”.
 Every time we sweat, the body is attempting to bring the skin’s external temperature to stave off symptoms of overheating.